Health Policies: 2018-2019

-If a child becomes sick or injured while at Little Lights Preschool, every effort will be made to notify the parents by phone.
+If a child becomes sick or injured while at St. John's Preschool, every effort will be made to notify the parents by phone.
 If we cannot reach the parents, we will call the persons listed as the emergency contact.
 If a child is seriously injured, staff will call 911 and administer first aid until emergency personnel arrives.
 Parents will be contacted and if necessary, the child will be transported by ambulance to the hospital indicated on the registration form.
 A staff person will stay with the child until a parent arrives.

 Whenever there is an incident that results in injury, an incident report is prepared.
 Parents should sign the report and may request a copy.
 These incidents are recorded and monitored for ongoing safety or behavior issues.

 Parents are notified if there is an outbreak of infectious or communicable disease.
 Parents are required to notify the program within 24 hours if their child is diagnosed with a contagious disease or infection.
 For vaccine-preventable diseases, parents of non- or under-immunized children will be notified.
 It is recommended the child be excluded until the outbreak has ended.

 Written permission is required before administering any medication.
 All medications, including over-the-counter medications, require a written permission signed by the child’s doctor and parent.
 This form must contain directions for administering medication.
 Medication is administered according to the doctor’s directives.
 All medications must be in their original container.
 To insure that medication is administered correctly, staff follow safeguard including